StefanBoboc/Line_Follower/README.md

 ---

 ## **Technical Task.**
 We were given a robotics kit and a starter code base.
-We had to assemble the machine and tune the PID.
+We had to assemble the machine, use 6 of the QTR-8A's sensors and tune the PID.

+The line follower must complete at least one route lap to pass the exam in a decent time.
+After that, the final grade is obtained according to certain time thresholds.
+The desired time was about 25 seconds (an average).

 ---